trevorscott/tf-bridge/README.md

- # Tensor Bridge on Heroku
+ # Tensorflow Serving & Tensor Bridge Server

 Deploy both [tensor-bridge](https://github.com/Babylonpartners/tf-bridge) and [tensorflow-serving](https://www.tensorflow.org/serving/) so that you can use JSON to talk to your TensorFlow models.